EralpDemir/Composite-Materials/README.md

 The userinputs are given in the m-file the suffix "_inputs". i.e. "FEM_inputs.m" contains the inputs related with FEM calculations.

-- References for plate compliance optimization
+- "\compliance_optimization": in-plane and out-of-plane optimization for compliance/stiffness

     https://doi.org/10.1016/j.compositesb.2019.02.004